sardorick/korzinka-1/README.md

 <img src="ER.png" alt="Alt text">

 ## Overall
 Overall, the project proved to be an interesting but rather complex task that requires time.
 I would have preferred to work and expand the capabilities and robustness of the project if there was more time available, since it is possible.
+For example, I could set up the project in a Docker environment where it is even more robust and scalable.

 Also, since I am using a Macbook based on M1, it is quite tricky to set up Apache Airflow.
 There are some bugs that need to be changed and I had to use some workarounds to get the project completed.